credentials/credentials.github.io/protocols/irma-protocol.md

 The workflow here will be much the same as with disclosing.
 The `irma_api_server` sits between the client and the identity provider, handling all IRMA-specifics of issuing attributes to the client on behalf of the identity provider.
 In more detail, the following happens:

 * The identity provider informs the `irma_api_server` that it wants to issue certain attributes with certain values to a client.
-These may be attributes from more than one credential-type.
+These may be attributes from more than one credential type.
 If the identity provider is authorized for this, and the `irma_api_server` has the appropriate Idemix secret keys, then the `irma_api_server` returns a session token.
 * The identity provider informs the client of this session token, who then contacts `irma_api_server` mentioning the session token. `irma_api_server` looks up the attributes that the identity provider wants issued and sends these (unsigned) to the client along with a nonce.
-* If the client agrees to receive this credentials, then it engages in the Idemix issuing protocol with the `irma_api_server` normally, where the client uses this nonce in its first message.
+* If the client agrees to receive this credentials, then it engages in the Idemix issuing protocol with the `irma_api_server`, where the client uses this nonce in its first message.

 Similarly to the disclosure proof request above, we define an _issuing request_ data type as follows: